Evidence of Spin-Interference Effects in Exclusive $J/\psi \to e^+e^-$ Photoproduction in Ultraperipheral Heavy-Ion Collisions

+where $\Vec{p_T}_1$ and $\Vec{p_T}_2$ are transverse momenta of the daughters.
+Refs.~\cite{Klein:1999gv,Klein:2002gc} argue that short-lived vector mesons decay before amplitudes from the two sources can overlap, preventing direct interference.
+However, the decay products are emitted in an entangled state, and the interference arises from the unitary evolution and subsequent collapse of the full final-state wavefunction ~\cite{STAR:2022wfe,Brandenburg:2024ksp}.

 A $\cos(2\phi)$ modulation, attributed to spin interference, was observed in exclusive $\rho^0$ production in ultra-peripheral Au+Au ~\cite{STAR:2022wfe} and also in Pb+Pb collisions~\cite{ALICE:2024ife}.
 The interference arises from the overlap of two spatially separated $\rho^0$ wave functions produced coherently in the two nuclei, which are tens of femtometers apart (Fig.~\ref{cartoon2} (a)), far exceeding the $\approx 1$ fm lifetime travel distance of the $\rho^0$~\cite{STAR:2022wfe}.
-Consequently, the observed modulation must be transmitted through the entangled $\pi^+\pi^-$ daughters, as described by the E$^2$I$^2$ framework~\cite{Brandenburg:2024ksp}.
-This observation has enabled nuclear ``tomography,'' as the interference pattern is sensitive to the nuclear geometry and size~\cite{STAR:2022wfe}.
+Consequently, the observed modulation must be transmitted through the entangled $\pi^+\pi^-$ daughters~\cite{Brandenburg:2024ksp}.
+Because the $\cos(2\phi)$ modulation is coupled to the diffractive $|t|$ distribution, it provides complementary orientation-dependent information beyond the angle-integrated cross section and should therefore be accounted for in extracting the transverse spatial gluon distribution, since neglecting it can bias the inferred transverse size and gluon density~\cite{STAR:2022wfe,Mantysaari:2023prg}.